Non Alcoholic Drinks at Bar

 Sunrise Mocktail

 The traditional Sunrise Mocktail combines tequila, grenadine, and orange juice.
-But since you have to choose a non-alcoholic beverage, ask the bartender, and he will replace the tequila with a fruity seltzer from Mitra9’s Seltzer Variety Pack.
+But since you have to choose a non-alcoholic beverage, ask the bartender, and he will replace the tequila with any non-alcoholic spirits, citrusy soda, or fruit juice.
 Here you have got yourself a non-alcoholic Sunrise mocktail that is as refreshing and even better than any kind of booze.

 Fancy Iced Tea